chrultrabook/docs/docs/firmware.md

 To convert your machine from Google's firmware and ChromeOS to Coreboot and AltOS (Linux/Windows/macOS), you will need to first perform the following steps:

 1. [Enable developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md)
-2. Boot into ChromeOS with battery disconnected.
+2. Plug in your charger, then boot into chromeOS with the internal battery disconnected to disable SPI write protect.

 {: .note }
 To boot the machine without internal battery plugged in, your USB-C PD charger needs to support 15V mode.